 The flight went by pretty fast.
 Faster than I thought.
-Although, it took exactly 9 hours.
+Although, it took exactly nine hours.
 The timing had already changed.
-Memphis was 15 hours behind than Melbourne.
+Michigan was fifteen hours behind than Queensland.
 It's currently 4.30pm.

 My oldest brother Liam, is supposed to be picking me up from the airport.
 It was quite busy, and there were a tonne of people.
 How was I supposed to look for my brother, who I've never seen before?

 I stood around idly for a while until, I felt some vibration on my back.
 My phone was ringing.
 I took it out of my back pack and answered the unknown number.

 "Chloe, I'm standing next to the duty free, turn around." said the man.
 He had a manly and mature voice.